-The market opportunity for transaction brokers in financial services appears to be large due to the rising interest in receiving financial planning advice and conducting stock transactions online.
+Market opportunities for transaction brokers in financial services is increasing due to the rising interest in receiving financial planning advice and conducting stock transactions online.
 Demand is also increasing for job placement help that is national and even global in nature and for purchasing travel services quickly and easily online.
 However, there is some market resistance due to consumers' fear of loss of privacy and loss of control over their personal financial information.

 The competitive environment for financial services has become fierce as new entrants, including the traditional brokerage firms that have now entered the online marketspace, have flooded the market.
-In order to compete effectively, online traders must convince consumers that they have superior security and privacy procedures.
+To compete effectively, online traders must convince consumers that they have superior security and privacy procedures.
 The number of job placement sites has also multiplied, and the largest sites such as Monster, which have the greatest number of job listings, are the most likely to survive.
-Consolidation in all of the transaction broker markets is presently occurring, making the market opportunity and competitive environment for new firms looking to enter the marketspace bleak.
+Consolidation in all transaction broker markets is presently occurring, making the market opportunity and competitive environment for new firms looking to enter the marketspace bleak.